 No, most of the applications are desktop apps which will run locally

 on your system.
-You install the desktop apps on your computer and do not need to be connected to the Internet to use them – you only need to be online once a month so that we can validate your membership.
-You will need to be online to use the services that come with Creative Cloud.
+You install the desktop apps on your computer and do not need to be connected to the Internet to use them – annual members only need to be online once every 4 months

 Q: Can you be “locked out” of apps you downloaded if your monthly payment does not clear for some reason?